smittyvanilli/Neovim-from-scratch/README.md

 New and improved status line at the bottom.

-Added a floating terminal plugin.
+Add a floating terminal plugin.

-Added impaient plugin.
+Add impaient plugin.
 Load times will be faster.

-Lines will be indented in source files from the indentline plugin.
+Lines will indent in source files from the indentline plugin.

-Added whichkey plugin to allow faster menu options.
+Add whichkey plugin to allow faster menu options.

-Tags can now automatically be closed by by nvim-ts-autotag.
+Tags can now automatically close by by nvim-ts-autotag.

 parenthesis are now surround by different colors as they nest.

-Added some NvimTreeToggle Shortcuts.
+Add some NvimTreeToggle Shortcuts.

+Add Prettier for clean sytax.

+Add Mason for a superior plugin to nvim-lsp.

 The following is copied from Christian Chiarulli's README file.
 (https://github.com/LunarVim/Neovim-from-scratch/blob/master/README.md)